OUT THERE APPLICATIONS

 3. Available for all dates listed

-4. New Work or New Work to Seattle.
-For artists residing in WA, the proposed piece must be a new piece that has not been performed before.
-For Artists who reside outside of WA, the work needs to be an existing work that has never been performed in Seattle before.
+4. Must be a New Work.
+For artists residing in the Greater Seattle Area, the proposed piece must be a new piece that has not been performed before.

 • Artistry

-Proposal articulates a 30 minute concept that is compelling and shows artistic excellence.
+Proposal articulates a 30 minute concept that is compelling and clearly translates to a movement based presentation within a performance and shows artistic alignment with Velocity’s Curatorial Statement.

 • Impact /Individual